rjtwohey/ac-config-vue-sfs/README.md

 This application uses `msauth` as the protocol.
 Our Azure instance requires `msauth`, so we use that for the other three just to keep the code simple.
 For your own app we suggest using something like `com.your-domain.appname` instead.
-You can change this in your build by changing the `AC_SCHEME` in the `.env` file and running `npm run build` again.
+You can change this in your build by changing the `AUTH_URL_SCHEME` in the `.env` file and running `npm run build` again.

-To use the modified `AC_SCHEME`, go to the Settings page, set the custmizable configuration settings as desired, and press the `Use Customization` button.
+To use the modified `AUTH_URL_SCHEME`, go to the Settings page, set the custmizable configuration settings as desired, and press the `Use Customization` button.

 ### Updating the `uiMode`